jon-marks/Yet-Another-Sudoku/docs/source/02-foundation/03-subsets.rst

 An XYZ Wing pattern finds the Unrestricted Candidate value in all three cells of the Pattern, and the remaining two Restricted Candidates confined to either one or the other :term:`House`.
-The only Ccells outside the Pattern that :term:`See` all Unrestricted Candidate instances must lie in the intersection of the two Groups.
+The only Ccells outside the Pattern that :term:`See` all Unrestricted Candidate instances must lie in the intersection of the two Houses.
 Therefore, this pattern only found with Line / Box intersections.
 A line / Line intersection only has one Cell in the intersection, and it is part of the Pattern.

 The XYZ-Wing pattern in :numref:`fig-xyz-wing-cd2`, ``XYr1c8,XYZr1c2,YZr3c3``